ibpdas/ibpdas/readme.md

 A short selection of the projects that show my current interests.

 ### **ValueLine: Data to Impact Model**
-A line of sight model for accelerating the path to value.
-Helps connect data foundations, maturity and outcomes in a simple visual way.
+A line of sight model that clarifies how better data foundations lead to better decisions, outcomes and public value.
 **Status:** active.

 ### **ThinkStudio: Data Strategy Accelerator**